Investing With One Day In July

 Diversify Your Investments

 Modern investment theory echoes what your parents taught you when you were young: "don't put all your eggs in one basket."
 As many people learned when the markets crashed in 2008, true diversity can be elusive: they had their eggs in different baskets, but the whole hen house burned down.
-Your financial advisor will work with you to spread your money across asset classes, including investments like United States Treasury Bonds that generally offer diversification in a financial crisis.
+Your financial advisor will work with you to spread your money across asset classes, including investments like United States Treasury Bonds that have generally offered diversification in a financial crisis.

 Rebalance Periodically